 Great Horned Owl

 The great horned owl (Bubo virginianus) is the largest and most ferocious predator among the northeastern owls.
-Weighing more than 3 pounds, great horned owls are found throughout much of the U.S. They prey upon rodents, fish and insects.
+Weighing more than three pounds, great horned owls are found throughout much of the United States.
+They prey upon rodents, fish and insects.
 Their most notable feature is their large ear tufts.
 Their coloring ranges from shades of brown to black.
 The great horned owl also has a white marking on its neck and a white belly.

-The barred owl (Strix varia) is found throughout the eastern U.S. Averaging just over a pound, the owl’s coloring is rotated bars of brown and white.
+The barred owl (Strix varia) is found throughout the eastern United States.
+Averaging just over a pound, the owl’s coloring is rotated bars of brown and white.
 The barred owl flies quickly away when disturbed and can sometimes be heard calling during daylight.
 More northern populations are sometimes migratory.

 Northern Saw-Whet Owl